rustinmyeye/sigmanaut-applications/README.md

 ---

 ## Notes
-- Make sure you are a member of the [Ergo Discord server](https://discord.com/invite/ergo-platform-668903786361651200).
+- Make sure you are a member of the [Ergo Discord server](https://discord.com/invite/ergo-platform-668903786361651200), or the [Ergo Telegram](https://t.me/Ergo_Chats).
 - Please provide a valid **Ergo address** if you would like to be considered for rewards or recognition.
 - All applications submitted via GitHub are public by default.
   If you prefer private communication, you can contact a Sig directly.